hanzh015/MANELA/README.md

 ## Usage
 ### Basic: Training MANELA embeddings.
 A simple example to run \_\_main__.py is as follows.
 It takes BlogCatalog network as input file, trains embeddings using MANELA algorithm, and save blogcatalog.embeddings as output file.
-The input file is assumed to be in .mat format.
+The input file is assumed to be in .mat format, whereas output files follow the format in Word2vec model of gensim.

     python __main__.py --path examples\datasets\blogcatalog.mat --output examples\embeddings\blogcatalog.embeddings --updates 60 --ratio 0.3 --window 10
 The optional arguments specify hyperparameters of MANELA algorithm: